 - Legal consequences.
 If somebody steals data from one of your databases, even if that data is not particularly valuable, you can incur fines and other legal costs because you failed to comply with the data protection security requirements of HIPAA, PCI DSS or other compliance

-Now let’s walk through the risk assessment procedure.
+Now let’s walk through the IT risk assessment procedure.

 Step #1: Identify and Prioritize Assets